 If you’re planning on running an eCommerce site, you can upgrade to a paid SSL certificate later.
 For now, select one of the two https:// options and install a free Let’s Encrypt SSL certificate.

-SiteGround lets you install SSL certificates with a couple clicks through their control panel.
-If you’re using a different web host, contact them and ask how to install an SSL certificate.
-You could also google “install SSL on (your host name here).”
+Chances are your host will let you install a SSL certificate with a couple clicks through cPanel.
+If not, you could contact them and ask how to install an SSL certificate or simply google “install SSL on (your host name here).”

 I just added SSL to a bunch of my sites, and it only took a couple minutes.